 Protective services for the president and others.
 Norton Healthcare may disclose medical information about patients to authorized federal officials so they may provide protection to the president, other authorized persons or foreign heads of state or to conduct special investigations.

 Inmates.
-If a person is an inmate of a correctional institution, Norton Healthcare may release medical information about the patient to the correctional institution or to a law enforcement official who has custody.
-This release would be necessary: (1) for the institution to provide the patient with health care; (2) to protect the patient’s health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.
+If a patient is an inmate of a correctional institution, Norton Healthcare may release medical information about the patient to the correctional institution or to a law enforcement official who has custody.
+This release would be necessary: (1) for the institution to provide the patient with health care, (2) to protect the patient’s health and safety or the health and safety of others, or (3) for the safety and security of the correctional institution.